 - You want to encourage repeat visits and familiarity with your content

 All educational content at MailChimp relies heavily on content templates.
 We use templates for Knowledge Base articles, Integration Directory descriptions, marketing guides, and more.

 If you’re looking for a template for your structured content but can’t find one that meets your needs, you may want to create your own.
-There are two main ways to approach this.
+There are 2 main ways to approach this.